-Ribbon Start > Desktop > Preferences > Preferences Keyboard Shortcuts Ctrl+F9
+Ribbon Start > Appearance > Preferences > Preferences Keyboard Shortcuts Ctrl+F9

 Field Action On reverse synch, delete model attributes not in code Select the checkbox to indicate that on reverse synchronization, attributes in the model that are not included within code are automatically removed from the model.
 On reverse synch, delete model associations not in code Select the checkbox to indicate that on reverse synchronization, associations in the model that are not included within code are automatically removed from the model.
 On reverse synch, delete model methods not in code Select the checkbox to indicate that on reverse synchronization, methods in the model that are not included within code are automatically removed from the model.
 Include method bodies in model when reverse engineering Select the checkbox to indicate that on reverse engineering code, method bodies in the code are included within your model.
-After Save, re-select edited item Select the checkbox to indicate that after saving an attribute or operation, the properties definition continues to display the details of the selected feature.
+After save, re-select edited item Select the checkbox to indicate that after saving an attribute or operation, the properties definition continues to display the details of the selected feature.
 If deselected, indicates that the fields of the properties definition will clear so that you can enter another attribute or operation name and details immediately.
-On forward synch, prompt Select the checkbox to indicate that, during forward synchronization, the to delete code features not 'Synchronize Element <package name="">.<element name="">' dialog displays, so that</element></package> in model you can either ignore, reassign or delete features in the code that are not in the model.
+On forward synch, prompt Select the checkbox to indicate that, during forward synchronization, the to delete code features not in model 'Synchronize Element model.